SiGiL-Cpp/CppCraft/pages/03-types.md

   (through the unsigned integer lense, it would read as `1126367232`).
 - If we write `'£'`, the value is of type `char`<br/>
   (through the unsigned integer lense, it would read as `163` with Windows-1252 or ISO-8859-1 encoding, or `153` with CP437 encoding.
-It would fail in UTF-8 as `char` is only 1 Byte long, while `'£'` is 2 Bytes long.).
+UTF-8 should use the literal u8'£' or may fail).
 - `true` and `false` are special values of type `bool`<br/>
   (with underlying values `1` and `0` respectively, although any non-zero value is interpreted as `true`).